 - Environmental Uncertainty

 The physical characteristics of the product, as well as the brand equity and perceived quality, all play a role in determining which marketing channels are appropriate.
 If a product is large or fragile, for example, it may not be suitable for selling online.
 Similarly, if a product carries a lot of prestige or needs, selling through a discount retailer may not be the best option.
+Even aspects such as complementary colors can affect perceived quality.

 The goals and objectives of the producer are also worth considering when designing a marketing channel.
 If the producer is looking to reach a mass market quickly and efficiently, selling through mass-market retailers may be the best option.
 However, if the producer is looking to build a stronger relationship with customers or sell a more premium product, selling direct or through specialty retailers may be a better choice.